 All players must tryout for their home association if the level of play sought is offered.
-In addition to trying out in their home association a player may choose to also tryout in one additional association.
+In addition to trying out in their home association a player may choose to tryout in one additional association.
+Additional fees will be paid to that association.
+In the case of any schedule conflicts during tryouts, a player must give priority to their home association's tryouts in preference to any others.